whitejacket88/pimpmymac/README.md

 To clean up and uninstall unused applications and perform system maintenance, run:

-bash
-Copy code
 ./unpimpmymac.sh

 This script will:

-Remove specified applications
+* Remove specified applications
-Clear system caches
+* Clear system caches
-Clean up Homebrew packages
+* Clean up Homebrew packages
-Remove old logs
+* Remove old logs
-Restart certain system services
+* Restart certain system services

 Usage

-pimpmymac.sh: Use this script to set up your Mac for penetration testing by installing the necessary tools. unpimpmymac.sh: Use this script to clean up your Mac and remove any unnecessary applications.
+pimpmymac.sh: Use this script to set up your Mac for penetration testing by installing the necessary tools.

+unpimpmymac.sh: Use this script to clean up your Mac and remove any unnecessary applications.

 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 Author

+ Whitejacket88
+ Tom White